How To Choose the Right Kindle Keywords

 Here are 3 ways to convince Amazon your book should show up for those keywords:

-The same goes for your book description.
-I’m honestly not sure if Amazon checks the words in your description to use that as a factor for indexing.
+3. Your Book Description: The same goes for your book description.
+There is debate, as to whether or not Amazon checks for Keywords in the description, but I am of the belief that they do, since their algorithm A9 says so on their home page.
 However, like I said in #2 above, keywords are the words your customer used to describe what they wanted and a good book description should convince them this IS the book they want.
 If Amazon continues to see that when people type in a specific keyword, they buy your book, Amazon will wise up and realize, you’re the best product for that keyword 🙂To Sell More Books, Kindle Keywords should be a FIRST thought...not an AFTERthought. #BookMarketClick To Tweet

 So, how do you convince Amazon to rank your book #1 for that keyword so that your book benefits from all this research?